Supersymmetric Carroll Galileons in Three Dimensions

 where we suppress the spinor indices.
 These generators are two-component Majorana spinors, and they obey the following anti-commutation relations \be \{Q_+^G, Q_+^G\} = - \g_0 H,\quad \{Q_+^G, Q_-^G\} = \g^i P_i\, . \ee Now we can apply the map \eqref{NewTransformation} to obtain a representation for the three-dimensional $\cN=2$ Carroll supersymmetry generators.
 In particular, the supersymmetry generators are given by

 Together with the generators of bosonic Carroll algebra, they span the three-dimensional $\cN=2$ Carroll superalgebra of the form

 where we used the two-dimensional identity for the spatial rotation $J _{ij}= \e_{ij} J$.
-We have verified that the super-Jacobi identity is satisfied.
+Note that in the absence of $J$, we have the Carroll-boost superalgebra, which is the dual of the Galilei-boost superalgebra in spinor basis.
 As desired, this algebra contains spatial translations, which is crucial to the construction of Carroll supersymmetric models with spatial derivatives.
 Although here we utilize the map \eqref{NewTransformation} to obtain the three-dimensional $\cN=2$ Carroll supersymmetry, as mentioned previously, the map \eqref{NewTransformation} is quite generic, and enables one to construct ultra-relativistic theories from non-relativistic ones.

 \textit{$\cN = 2$ Carroll Superalgebra from $\cN=1$ Euclidean Superalgebra} -- The structure of supersymmetry algebra in \eqref{N2Carroll} provides an important insight into the origin of Carroll superalgebra.
 While both Galilei and Carroll groups can emerge as non-relativistic and ultra-relativistic limits, respectively, of the Poincar\'e group, the inclusion of fermionic generators brings in a crucial difference.
-The Carroll superalgebra prefers an Euclidean signature, rather than a Lorentzian one.
+The Carroll superalgebra prefers a Euclidean signature, rather than a Lorentzian one.
 For the purely bosonic commutation relations, this choice would not change the structure constants.
 For the fermionic sector, consider the anticommutator of $\cN=1$ Euclidean supersymmetry generator

 where $Q$ is a two-component Dirac spinor and $(\g^E_0)^2=1$.
 Decomposing the Dirac spinor $Q$ into real spinors $Q_{\pm}$ via $Q = Q_+ + \rmi Q_-$ gives rise to

 which precisely recover the Carroll superalgebra in the $c \to 0$ limit once $Q_-$ is rescaled as $Q_- \to Q_-/c$.
 Note that to match the convention of \eqref{N2Carroll}, we need to redefine $\g^E_0 \to \rmi \g_0$ since in \eqref{N2Carroll} $\g_0^2 = - 1$ due to its relativistic origin.
 One may wonder what if we try to obtain the algebra \eqref{PreCarroll} from the $\cN=2$ super-Poincar\'e algebra.
 For instance, one can decompose the relativistic supersymmetry generator as $Q = Q_1 + \rmi Q_2$, followed by defining $Q_\pm$ as $Q_\pm =(Q_1 \pm \rmi \g_0 Q_2) /2 $, giving rise to the same structure of \eqref{PreCarroll}.
 Note that in this case, $Q_\pm$ are Dirac spinors due to the appearance of the factor $\rmi$.
 This is in contrast to the Euclidean case where the $Q_\pm$ are real spinors.
 Nonetheless, this is harmless before the ultra-relativistic limit is taken, since $Q_\pm$ are complex conjugate to each other.
 However, once the limit is taken, they are no longer conjugate pair and one ends up with two independent Dirac spinors as supersymmetry generators.
 This appears to be different from the $\cN=2$ structure given in \eqref{N2Carroll}, which is realized with Majorana spinors.